akwe-afriitech/linkUp-web/README.md

 ## Conclusion

-I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the E life Saver project then please feel free to submit an issue and/or pull request 🙂
+I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the LinkUp project then please feel free to submit an issue and/or pull request 🙂